What Are The Best HR Books of 2021?

 In the challenging field of human resources, there’s always more to learn—and this year brings a bumper crop of must-read books for HR professionals.
-We’ve handpicked 10 of the best HR books of 2019 to help you sharpen your skills, keep up with changing trends, and learn from diverse perspectives.
+We’ve handpicked some of the best HR books of 2021, but you’ll also find books on our list every HR professional should read.
+Everything we’ve recommended will help you sharpen your skills, keep up with changing trends, and learn from diverse perspectives.

 Top HR Books: Our Picks

 1. The Essential HR Handbook, 10th Anniversary Edition: A Quick and Handy Resource for Any Manager or HR Professional

 This perennial best seller is the book many HR professionals reach for first whenever a question or problem comes up.
 Newly updated in 2020, it offers a wealth of information and advice on just about every HR topic under the sun, including hiring and firing, telework, managing a diverse workforce, creating compensation packages, and avoiding legal pitfalls.
 Find best practices that help you attract talented workers, create positive relationships between employees and managers, and navigate HR issues in today’s complex business environment.

 2. Unleashing the Power of Diversity: How to Open Minds for Good

 By Bjorn Z. Ekelund

 Workplaces are becoming increasingly diverse and inclusive, and this book shows you how to strengthen your organization by improving communication between people who have different cultural backgrounds, experiences, and beliefs.
 You’ll learn how to use the Diversity Icebreaker, a tool that has helped more than 250,000 people around the world break down barriers and build unity and trust.
 This book is designed to help workplaces of every size and industry manage and sustain increasingly diverse teams.

 3. Rituals for Work: 50 Ways to Create Engagement, Shared Purpose, and a Culture that Can Adapt to Change